Vignelli Associates: Archives and legacy

-In 2008, Massimo and Lella Vignelli agreed to donate the entire archive of their design work to Rochester Institute of Technology.
-The archive is housed in a new building designed by Lella and Massimo Vignelli, The Vignelli Center For Design Studies.
-The building, which opened in September 2010, includes among its many offerings exhibition spaces, classrooms, and offices.
-Massimo Vignelli said of it:The Vignelli Center for Design Studies will house our comprehensive archive of graphic design, furniture and objects, under the direction of R. Roger Remington, the Vignelli Distinguished Professor of Design at RIT, the center will foster studies related to Modernist design with programs and exhibitions on our work as well as other related subjects.Massimo Vignelli died on May 27, 2014 in New York City, at the age of 83.
+Massimo and Lella Vignelli agreed to donate their entire design collection to Rochester Institute of Technology in 2008.
+The Vignelli Center For Design Studies, designed by Lella and Massimo Vignelli, houses the archive.
+The building, which completed in September 2010, offers exhibition spaces, classrooms, and offices among its numerous amenities.
+Massimo Vignelli had this to say about it:The Vignelli Center for Design Studies will house our comprehensive archive of graphic design, furniture and objects, under the direction of R. Roger Remington, the Vignelli Distinguished Professor of Design at RIT, the center will foster studies related to Modernist design with programs and exhibitions on our work as well as other related subjects.Massimo Vignelli died on May 27, 2014, in New York City, at the age of 83.
 Lella Vignelli died in her home in Manhattan on December 22, 2016, at age 82, from dementia.